OBD2 Scanner Tools

 Types of OBD2 Scanner

 As industry standard and law upholds OBDII regulations, almost all compliant scanners work with a wide variety of vehicles/models.
-However, choosing the best OBD2 scanner will depend largely upon your requirements.
+However, choosing the best OBD2 scanner Tools will depend largely upon your requirements.

 Some OBDII scanners only provide basic information, such as DTC codes, without any further diagnosis.
 In this case, you will have to research the code to fully diagnose problems.
 The more advanced models will evaluate these codes automatically, providing you with a comprehensive diagnosis on the spot.